 All objects are registered with the landscape using a simple stack per map square.
 This list can be walked, top-down or bottom-up, and is used by the ray-tracers, and by the game logic to determine what actions can be performed on the square.

 The 'scanner' objects can use several animations, which don't nececssarily have movement associated with them; “timer” would be a more accurate description.
-We chain several of these together to create the behaviour: wait, rotate, scan, wait...
+I chain several of these together to create the behaviour: wait, rotate, scan, wait...

-We do something similar to make objects appear and disappear: create an animation of type ‘appear’ or ‘dissappear’.
-For example, when creating ‘appear’, we create an object, and add the ‘appear’ animation to it.
+I do something similar to make objects appear and disappear: create an animation of type ‘appear’ or ‘dissappear’.
+For example, when creating ‘appear’, I create an object, and add the ‘appear’ animation to it.
 The renderer responds to these animations, and in this case, the object fades into view over a set period of time.
 When the ‘appear’ animation has finished, it triggers more game logic, e.g. the game makes the object available for interaction.

 This might seem like a messy combination of creating/destroying, timers, game logic, and graphics, but they work nicely togther.